National Diet Building 国会議事堂

 Touring the Diet Building—The House of Representatives

 The House of Representatives provides tours of the National Diet in English for non-Japanese visitors.
 Please consider this tour as one of your options during your stay in Japan.
 Day and time: Mondays (2:00 p.m.); Tuesdays, Wednesdays, Thursdays, and Fridays (3:00 p.m.)
-Find out more about tours of the National Diet, House of Representatives , in English.
+Find out more about tours of the National Diet in English on their website.

 Touring the Diet Building—The House of Councillors

-Small groups can visit the House of Councillors building without advance reservations on all weekdays (Not available in English, this is a Japanese tour only).
-Find out more about a tour of the Diet Building, House of Councillors .
+Small groups can visit the House of Councillors building without advance reservations on all weekdays (Not available in English, Japanese tour only).
+Find out more about tours of the National Diet in English on their website.